 An asymptotically random state (ARS) generator is a statistical notion of PRS that generates states that are statistically indistinguishable from Haar-random states but requires (quantum) access to an exponential amount of randomness.
 Then, replacing the exponentially large random string with a quantum-secure pseudorandom function (PRF), a PRS construction naturally follows from an ARS construction.

 We now provide an outline of how we achieve a scalable ARS using a $\C \to \C^{2^n}$ isometric procedure, given quantum access to a random function.
-The output state is exactly the Haar-random state in the idealized setting with infinite precision and a perfect sampling algorithm.
-With finite precision, the output state has negligible error using an exponential amount of randomness.
-We then use a quantum-secure pseudorandom function to achieve scalable PRS from this ARS.
-We use similar technique to construct scalable and adaptive asymptotically random function-like quantum state (ARFS) generators and PRFS generators.
+The output state is exactly the Haar-random state in the idealized setting with infinite precision and a perfect sampling algorithm, and has negligible error with finite precision.
+We use a similar technique to construct scalable and adaptive asymptotically random function-like quantum state (ARFS) generators and PRFS generators.